Photo-real Salon Watercolor Nails - Watercolor nail art - featuring nail art, red - nail art inspiration and design ideas

 Safe Removal

-• 1.File off the top coat to break the seal.
+• 1.File off the top layer of the top coat.

-• 2.Soak cotton balls in acetone, place them on the nails, and wrap with foil.
+• 2.Soak cotton pads in acetone and apply to nails, securing with foil.

-• 3.After 10-15 minutes, gently remove the softened gel polish with a cuticle pusher.
+• 3.After 10-15 minutes, gently remove the gel polish with a cuticle pusher.